cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 An accumulator construction MAY provide the following functions:

+The `batchVerifyMembership` function verifies a proof that many elements have been added to an accumulator.

 ```coffeescript
 batchVerifyMembership(AccumulatorRoot root, AccumulatorProof proof, Set<Element> elems) -> boolean
 ```

+The `batchVerifyNonMembership` function verifies a proof that many elements have not been added to an accumulator.

 ```coffeescript
 batchVerifyNonMembership(AccumulatorRoot root, AccumulatorProof proof, Set<Element> elems) -> boolean